variantstudios/compasshighschool.org/pages/volunteer/index.md

 permalink: /volunteer/
 layout: page
 ---

 # Become a Volunteer

-## Compass Volunteer Information
+### Compass Volunteer Information

 Thank you for your interest in Compass Community Collaborative School.
-We would love to learn more about you so we can  effectively involve you in the development of this exciting new school.
+We would love to learn more about you so we can &nbsp;effectively involve you in the development of this exciting new school.
 Please answer the questions on this short survey and then our Volunteer Coordinator will be in touch with you shortly.
 We look forward to working with you!